Week of Sept 13 - Sept. 19

 Because no college or university, let alone Madonna University, nor any other organization, can guarantee an environment free of COVID-19, it is expected that everyone associated with the University understand that there is a risk of contracting the virus at the University or anywhere.
 With that being said, the health, welfare, and safety of Madonna students, faculty, and staff is the utmost priority of the University.
 To manage the COVID-19 risk factors and to safely resume in-person education for the Fall Semester 2020, Madonna University will take full advantage of the unique benefits of its personalized instruction ethos, large park-like campus, and the expertise of its renowned nursing program.

-After careful thought, research into best practices, and consideration of current federal, state, and local requirements and guidelines, it was determined that a campus Health Center would be established where the necessary COVID-19 testing vehicles will be available.
+After careful thought, research into best practices, and consideration of current federal, state, and local requirements and guidelines, it was determined that a campus Health Center would be established to focus solely on COVID-19 activities, at this time, including COVID-19 testing.
 A Chief Health Officer (CHO) has been appointed to direct and manage all Health Center activities related to COVID-19.
+The Health Center is located in the DiPonio Building.
+The phone number is 734-432-5450, and the email is firstname.lastname@example.org.

 In addition to health and safety guidelines, this document outlines the University’s reopening plans for academics, athletics and performing arts, events and gatherings, food services, and residence halls.